Modulational Instability in the Ostrovsky Equation and Related Models: Introduction

 \begin{corollary}[Modulational instability] For a fixed $\g>0$, a $2\pi/k$-periodic traveling wave of the Ostrovsky equation \eqref{E:Ost} with sufficiently small amplitude is modulationally unstable if $k>k_c$ where

 and it is modulationally stable otherwise. \end{corollary}

-For $\b=1$ and $\g=1$, the value of $k_c$ in Theorem~\ref{t:1} is approximately $0.760$ which agrees with critical wavenumber obtained by Whitfield and Johnson in \cite{Whitfield2014Rotation-inducedWaves}.
-In addition, they mention that the instability is caused as group velocity has a critical value at $k_c$ which in accordance with our analysis for $\beta>0$.
-We show that for $\beta<0$, modulational instability is caused by coinciding phase velocities of first and second harmonic at $k_c$.
+For $\b=1$ and $\g=1$, the value of $k_c$ in Theorem~\ref{t:1} is approximately $0.76$ which agrees with critical wavenumber obtained by Whitfield and Johnson in \cite{Whitfield2014Rotation-inducedWaves}.
+See also Figure \ref{F:Ost_Spec} where modulational instability and stability is demonstrated numerically for cases $k>k_c$ and $k<k_c$, respectively.
+In addition, Whitfield and Johnson mention that the instability is caused as group velocity has a critical value at $k_c$ which in accordance with our analysis for $\beta>0$.
+In our analysis, we will also see when $\beta<0$ that modulational instability is caused by coinciding phase velocities of first and second harmonic at $k_c$.

-\begin{remark} From Corollary \eqref{c:1} we see that, regardless of the sign of $\beta$, the critical frequency $k_c$ satisfies
+\begin{remark} From Corollary \ref{c:1} we see that, regardless of the sign of $\beta$, the critical frequency $k_c$ satisfies

 Thus, one may think this suggests that all periodic traveling wave solutions of the KdV equation (corresponding essentially to $\gamma=0$) exhibit a modulational instability.
-This is, in fact not the case, as it is actually known that all periodic traveling waves in the KdV equation are modulationally stable (in fact, spectrally stable to general localized and bounded perturbations) \cite{Bronski2010TheEquation,BJK_11,Bottman2009KdVStable}.
+This is, in fact not the case, as it is actually known that all periodic traveling waves in the KdV equation are modulationally stable (in fact, spectrally stable to general localized and bounded perturbations) \cite{HK08,Bronski2010TheEquation,BJK_11,Bottman2009KdVStable}.
 This emphasizes the singular nature of the $\gamma\to0^+$ limit, and results about the associated $\gamma=0$ model can not be directly inferred from taking $\gamma\to 0^+$ in our analysis. \end{remark}